theail03/mern-to-do-app/README.md

 For Authorized redirect URIs in Google Cloud, try writing the URL using http instead of https, in case https doesn't work.

 The app uses cookies for authentication, so a custom domain with subdomains for both the API and the client is needed.
-Cookies from the application don't work in popular deployment sites like Render and Vercel.
+Cookies from the application don't work in popular deployment sites like Render and Vercel without using custom domains.